sparcopen/infrastructure/_posts/2022-06-28-related-markets.md

 title: "Elsevier’s Dominance in the FIS Market Threatens Competition in Related Markets"
 category: interfolio-acquisition
 tags: Elsevier # Tags are topics.
 Use the file name (minus the .md)
-description: "Elsevier is poised to leverage its leading position in the FIS market to extend its power in the academic publishing and research analytics markets."
+description: "Elsevier is poised to leverage its leading position in the FIS market in ways that could extend its power in the academic publishing and research analytics markets."
 permalink: /interfolio-acquisition/related-markets # This is the link it'll show up at.
 pdf: